sailboat-anon/api/README.md

  ```

-this is the /api/ microservice for api.cyberland2.club!  in /dev/
+this is the /api/ microservice for api.cyberland2.club!
+PLEASE READ THE WIKI!!  https://github.com/sailboat-anon/api/wiki

 ```